 This now also explains the "detailed balance" criterion mentioned in the previous full section dealing with KMC.
-In case we do KMC using a transition probability which satisfies detailed balance, we can also examine the NVT ensemble.
+In case we do KMC using a transition probability which satisfies detailed balance for a Boltzmann distribution, we can also examine the NVT ensemble.